 Entering competitions was one of the first things I did when I got up.
 I’m an early riser anyway, but I’d start comping when everyone was still asleep at 5 am.

 To be honest, although it sounds a bit obsessive, I started to win so my efforts were paying off.

-The more I entered, the more I won, and it spurred me one to win more.
+The more I entered, the more I won, and it spurred me on to win more.

-This way, you’ll bring your household spend down (as you won’t need to spend your own cash on things), and your wins will mean more.
+This way, you’ll bring your household spending down (as you won’t need to spend your own cash on things), and your wins will mean more.

 Say these words with me:

 If you wake up in the morning and tell yourself the day will be rubbish, then it probably will be.
 If, on the other hand, you tell yourself you’ll have a good day then you likely will.

 If you want to win badly enough you WILL and CAN win.
 If you say to yourself that you’re unlucky and won’t ever win you probably won’t.

 What’s a “comper”?

 A comper is a term for someone who enters competitions.